ENGLAND TRAVEL GUIDE

 One of the most well-known cities in the world, London, is the capital of the country of England, the largest part of the United Kingdom.
-England is the home of so many things we know so well: the Beatles, Harry Potter, the Royal Family, and words we use when we think we’re being funny like “Cheerio!”, “Jolly good”, and “‘Ello Gov’nah!”
+As you’ll see in this England travel guide, England is the home of so many things we know so well: the Beatles, Harry Potter, the Royal Family, and words we use when we think we’re being funny like “Cheerio!”, “Jolly good”, and “‘Ello Gov’nah!”

 It’s where we catch the train to Hogwarts and eat scones until we can’t fit into our cute little red phone booths anymore.
 It’s where we ride double-decker buses with Mary Poppins and low-key stalk David Beckham while he enjoys afternoon tea with the rest of the Spice Girls.